 Creating the layout design for web pages is the first skill that web designers must learn to master and, although website design is always changing, there are a few fundamentals that every designer should adhere to.

-This article, created by our team at Amelia, will cover eight basic rules of website layout design for both beginners and those who already have experience in this field.
+This article will cover eight basic rules of website layout design for both beginners and those who already have experience in this field.

 Whatever your skill level, you should find this list useful because it always pays to go back to basics in a world full of dazzling effects and fanciful innovations.